moehriegitt/hob3l/README.md

 ```
     make check
 ```

-On some systems, this will work better than `make test`, because the installed executable will have the correct file extension (e.g. `.exe`).

 Each time `make check` is invoked, it will first remove the old test output files to make sure that the check is actually run.  `make